soujanyasreenath/SA/README.md

 # Basic functionalities covered :

+ - RWD

+ - Templating and JS using angularjs

  - click continue shopping for modal dialog to open and add product to bag.

- - click edit to edit each product
+ - click edit to open each product in a modal window

  - click remove to remove item from cart

+(Known bugs - Estimated price does not change, remove button indexing is not happening properly if done randomly.)